flucoma/flucoma-docs/doc/BufHPSS.rst

    :enum:

      :0:
-         The traditional soft mask used in Fitzgerald's original method of 'Wiener-inspired' filtering.
-Complimentary, soft masks are made for the harmonic and percussive parts by allocating some fraction of a point in time-frequency to each.
-This provides the fewest artefacts, but the weakest separation.
+        Soft masks provide the fewest artefacts, but the weakest separation.
+Complimentary, soft masks are made for the harmonic and percussive parts by allocating some fraction of every magnitude in the spectrogram to each mask.
 The two resulting buffers will sum to exactly the original material.
+This mode uses soft mask in Fitzgerald's (2010) original method of 'Wiener-inspired' filtering.

      :1:
-         Relative mode - Better separation, with more artefacts.
-The harmonic mask is constructed using a binary decision, based on whether a threshold is exceeded at a given time-frequency point (these are set using harmThreshFreq1, harmThreshAmp1, harmThreshFreq2, harmThreshAmp2, see below).
+        Binary masks provide better separation, but with more artefacts.
+The harmonic mask is constructed using a binary decision, based on whether a threshold is exceeded for every magnitude in the spectrogram (these are set using ``harmThreshFreq1``, ``harmThreshAmp1``, ``harmThreshFreq2``, ``harmThreshAmp2``, see below).
 The percussive mask is then formed as the inverse of the harmonic one, meaning that as above, the two components will sum to the original sound.

      :2:
-         Inter-dependent mode - Thresholds can be varied independently, but are coupled in effect.
-Binary masks are made for each of the harmonic and percussive components, and the masks are converted to soft at the end so that everything null sums even if the params are independent, that is what makes it harder to control.
-These aren't guranteed to cover the whole sound; in this case the 'leftovers' will placed into a third buffer.
+        Soft masks (with a third stream containing a residual component).
+First, binary masks are made separately for the harmonic and percussive components using different thresholds (set with the respective ``harmThresh-`` and ``percThresh-`` parameters below).
+Because these masks aren't guaranteed to represent the entire spectrogram, any residual energy is considered as a third output.
+The independently created binary masks are converted to soft masks at the end of the process so that everything null sums.

 :control harmThresh:

-   When maskingmode is 1 or 2, set the threshold curve for classifying an FFT bin as harmonic.
+   When ``maskingMode`` is 1 or 2, set the threshold curve for classifying an FFT bin as harmonic.
 Takes a list of two frequency-amplitude pairs as coordinates: between these coordinates the threshold is linearly interpolated, and is kept constant between DC and coordinate 1, and coordinate 2 and Nyquist.

 :control percThresh: